The most important change in data privacy regulation in 20 years

 GDPR specifies that any Controller that is subject to GDPR will need to have a signed Data Processing Agreement with any third party that it shares data with where that third party is a Processor as defined under GDPR.If you’re collecting any personal data (name, email address, etc.) from someone located in the EEA, you’re a controller.
 The organization/application that stores that data on your behalf (Leadpages, for example) is the processor.Customers of Leadpages who are considered to be Controllers under the terms of GDPR should sign a DPA with Leadpages in advance of the May 25, 2018 compliance deadline.Click Here to Get Started

 - Active Consent Check-box:

-Inside the drag and drop builder forms, you can now add a consent check/tick box and customize the language for your opt-ins.
+Inside the drag and drop builder forms, you can now add a consent check/tick box and customize the language for your opt-ins (available in both the Legacy and Drag & Drop Builder).
 Ideally, you’ll have a field like this in your email service provider that will register this consent.
 But if you don’t, you’ll be able to demonstrate this consent with the fields added to your Leadpages.

 What does the GDPR do?

 It gives EEA persons more rights and protections regarding their personal data.